zikaiLin/ziklin/_posts/2022-10-15-Backtracking_problem_summary.md

-So here what is the decision tree?
+*So here what is the decision tree?*

 - For each node (each number in the array), expand the whole possible choices as the children.

-At each level of the decision tree, how do we determine that if we can move forward or keep searching?
+*(Stoppign rule) At each level of the decision tree, how do we determine that if we can move forward or keep searching?*

-- If the path sum is greater than the target, we don't have to keep searching because all the values in the array are **positive**
+- If the path sum is **greater or equal** than the target, we don't have to keep searching because all the values in the array are **positive**